Score every tenant

 Cannot be used against the applicant

-Under the Spent Convictions Act 1988 (WA), certain older convictions are spent, in general terms after 10 years for adults (5 years for juveniles), subject to conditions.
-An applicant with a spent conviction is not required to disclose it, and you cannot lawfully act on it even if it appears on a check.
-If you are unsure whether a finding is spent, do not act on it without seeking legal advice.
+Under the Spent Convictions Act 1988 (WA), older convictions become spent, broadly 10 years for adults and 5 for juveniles, and an applicant does not have to disclose them.
+If one appears on a check you cannot act on it.
+If you are unsure whether a finding is spent, get legal advice before doing anything with it.

 What a professional PM does